DarrellRoberts/portfolio/README.md

 # My Portfolio Website

-Here is my portfolio written in TypeScript on the Next.js framework.
+Here is my portfolio written in TypeScript with Tailwind CSS on the Next.js framework.

-I also used Tailwind and vanilla CSS for styling.

-It is deployed on vercel.

 Cheers,